rheeger/touch-grass/README.md

   - The app queries either a blockchain index or a dedicated backend service to retrieve past attestations.
   - This flow is designed to offer users insights into their outdoor activities with clear, chronological details of each event.
   - Data fetching includes retries and comprehensive error logging to handle communication issues.

+### 6. Global Feed Flow

+- **Purpose:** Provide a real-time view of grass-touching events from all users worldwide.
+- **How It Works:**
+  - The feed displays all attestations from the global community in a chronological view.
+  - Each attestation in the feed shows:
+    • Location data with interactive map markers
+    • Timestamp of the grass-touching event
+    • Success or failure status with visual indicators
+    • Distance from the user's current location
+  - Users can filter the feed to show only successful grass-touching events.
+  - Clicking on any feed item centers the map on that location and displays detailed information.

+### 7. Leaderboard Flow

+- **Purpose:** Create friendly competition and showcase the most active grass-touching community members.
+- **How It Works:**
+  - Ranks users based on their grass-touching frequency and success rate.
+  - The leaderboard displays:
+    • User wallet addresses (truncated for privacy)
+    • Total number of attestations
+    • Success rate percentage
+    • Recent activity status
+  - Users can click on any leaderboard entry to view that user's complete grass-touching history.
+  - Includes filters to view rankings by different time periods (all-time, monthly, weekly).
+  - Integrates with the map view to visualize selected user's grass-touching locations.

 ## Installation & Setup